RocketDerp/April14_2025/Media_Ecology/Media_Ecology_Lessons.md

 ### Fiction to highlight reality

-BBC discusison of televsion comedy show from USA:
+BBC discussion of television comedy show from USA:
 "1980: Graham Chapman Reviews M*A*S*H* | Did You See...? | Classic TV Review | BBC Archive"
 https://www.youtube.com/watch?v=CA_jnbyJMDE
-Topics: Large number of episodes, decade-long content, anti-war meaning / purpose / intention, futility of war, character Radar, comfort in war zone, USA war that was winning war (developing South Korea as a future alley like Japan after World War Two... in opposition to Vietnam war of the show poduction)
+Topics: Large number of episodes, decade-long content, anti-war meaning / purpose / intention, futility of war, character Radar, comfort in war zone, USA war that was winning war (developing South Korea as a future alley like Japan after World War Two... in opposition to Vietnam war of the show production)

 &nbsp;